 Delayed gratification is the new kid on the block.
 Wait before you buy; research before you spend; think before you splurge.

 Yes, it’s super easy to buy anything through your phone with one click but make it a point not to.
 The advantages of this are two-fold:

 - You’ll make a better, more informed purchase

 - You’ll take better care of it

 When you have to wait for something, it retains its value.
-You’ll treat it better, you’ll appreciate it more and you’ll take fewer things for granted.
+You’ll treat it better, appreciate it more, and take fewer things for granted.

 Spending Habits: Final Thoughts

 Bad spending habits stem from so many different areas of our lives.
 However, there’s no reason to let them get out of control.
-These good spending habits can make a huge difference in preventing overspending and improving your savings.
+Avoiding bad spending habits can make a huge difference in preventing overspending and improving your savings.

-Of course, your longterm financial goals and your current financial situation will determine how much you save, and where you spend.
-However, I think these spending habits are easily applicable to any person and any lifestyle.
+Of course, your long-term financial goals and current financial situation will determine how much you save and where you spend.
+However, these spending habits easily apply to any person and lifestyle.

 Images courtesy of iStock.